 TJUHSD demographics indicate that 77% of our students qualify for Free & Reduced meals, 13% are English Learners, and 1% are Foster Youth.
 Because these groups represent a significant percentage of our population, our Educational Partners have determined that all district goals are designed to close the achievement gap, provide additional learning opportunities, and meet the needs of our targeted students.
 The district's unduplicated eligible students comprise 79% of our student population.
-While principally targeted to address and support the needs of Unduplicated Pupils, the needs-identifying process also revealed that many students who are not identified as Unduplicated have many of the same needs as the Unduplicated Pupil group.
+While principally targeted at addressing and supporting the needs of our Unduplicated Pupils, our needs assessment also revealed that the students who are not identified as Unduplicated have many of the same needs as the Unduplicated Pupil group.
 To more effectively and efficiently deliver Action services principally directed at Unduplicated Pupils first, these Actions will be implemented District/Sitewide to all students in need of these services.
 The Goals and related Actions identified in the response below are Contributing to increasing/improving services for Unduplicated Pupils and being implemented LEA/Schoolwide.

-In preparation for updating our 2022-2023 LCAP, we used our Budget Advisory, cabinet and other Educational Partner meetings to analyze a variety of quantitative and qualitative data and determine the needs of our Low Income (LI), English Language Learners (ELL), and Foster Youth (FY).
+In preparation for updating our 2023-2024 LCAP, we used our Budget Advisory, cabinet and other Educational Partner meetings to analyze a variety of quantitative and qualitative data and determine the needs of our Low Income (LI), English Language Learners (ELL), and Foster Youth (FY).
 The academic progress of these student groups, as evidenced by their performance in class and on state assessments, validates the need for ongoing academic support, as well as professional development and time for our teachers to plan for the learning needs of our unduplicated students.
-Our students did not participate in CAASPP testing in the 2019-2020 school year because of school closures due to COVID-19.
-Our District chose to give the CAASPP test in the 2020-2021 school year, which was implemented right when students returned to school in April of 2021.
-Our CAASPP results in English show a decrease of 3% in the performance of LI students and a 4% decrease for ELLs.
-These results are disappointing, however the actions that we have implemented for the 2021-2022 school year has shown an increase in the percentage of EL students passing their English class from 55% to 64.6% at semester grades. .Goal 1 Actions 1 and 2, focus on providing our teachers with time and professional development to support the academic progress and specific needs of our unduplicated students.
+Our CAASPP results in English show an increase of 1% in the performance of LI students and an increase of 2% for ELLs.
+Although these are small increases, we strongly feel that our plan is supporting this growth.
+Goal 1 Actions 1 and 2, focus on providing our teachers with time and professional development to support the academic progress and specific needs of our unduplicated students.
 Action 3 focuses on having a data management system that allows teachers to measure student learning, disaggregate the data, and analyze results for LI, ELLs, and FY.
 This data is used to identify the gaps in learning and refine instruction.
 This data is further used in Goal 1 Action 4 to identify the students at-risk of not graduating and in need of credit recovery courses through summer school, winter intercession and before and after school.
 Our professional learning community core content leads (Goal 1 Action 6) at comprehensive sites lead the development of curriculum and data analysis.
-Our Mathematics coaches have also been critical in leading the alignment of our curriculum to the Common Core standards and addressing the four PLC critical guestions.
+Our Mathematics coaches have also been critical in leading the alignment of our curriculum to the Common Core standards and addressing the four PLC critical questions.
+Our plan for 2023-2024 is to make our Math Coaches full-time.
 These actions have been continued from the 2017-2020 LCAP and are included in the development of the 2021-2024 LCAP.
 Our metrics referenced above indicate that these actions are positively impacting our students including the Unduplicated Students.
 Being a high school district, where our students take the CAASPP only once during their junior year, it takes time to see improvement.
 Additionally, it takes time to develop and implement a system that is focused on student learning.